 SELLING YOUR USED DIAMOND TO A JEWELRY STORE

-As jewelry stores have a rather stagnant inventory (especially in COVID times) and often hold their inventory for a very long time, many jewelry stores may not have the cash flow to offer you a fair market price.
+As jewelry stores have a rather stagnant inventory (especially in COVID times) and often hold their inventory for a very long time, many jewelry stores may not have the cash flow to offer you a fair market price, making you realise that they might not always be the best place to sell a diamond ring.

 That said, the advantage to selling your used diamond ring to a jewelry store is the immediate pay-off of same-day cash-in-hand.
 If you’re in need of immediate cash, it might be worth visiting a local jewelry store that buys diamonds and second-hand engagement rings.